 A traditional baby shower is not for everyone.
-So we have compiled 17 fun and original baby shower alternatives.
+So we have compiled 18 fun and original baby shower alternatives.

-- Small things — While a stocking the nursery party focuses on giving consumables as a gift, a small things party is for those smaller items.
-Think of things like nail clippers, baby burp cloths, bottles, and swaddles.
-You can even put a limit on the value, say nothing over $40
+- Small things — There are many items to buy when preparing for a baby.
+A small things party is for guests to give those smaller items.
+Think of things like nail clippers, baby burp cloths, bottles, bibs, and swaddles.
+You can even put a limit on the value, say nothing over $30

-- Mother Hens night out — We are all familiar with a hens night to celebrate the upcoming marriage.
-The mothers hens night is similar but it’s to celebrate the upcoming birth of the baby.
-This is where you and your girlfriends get together and hit the town.
-I’d recommend not doing this at 40 weeks as your last stop might be at the maternity ward.
-This party is designed for the young generation and those that love to party.
+- Mother Hens night out — We are all familiar with hens nights.
+The mothers’ hens night is similar but it’s to celebrate your pregnancy.
+This is where you and your girlfriends get together and celebrate at all your favourite bars.
+Don’t do this at 40 weeks as your last stop might be the maternity ward.
+This party is designed for the younger generation and those that love to party.

 - Spa Party — Treat the mum to be and her family and friends to a spa party.
 Ideal for spending time in a relaxed atmosphere with her closest friends and family.
 All the while being pampered.

 - Nothing at all — Finally, you may wish to do nothing at all.
-After all, it is your choice and you may want to spend the time with your significant other or preparing for the upcoming birth.
+After all, it is your choice and you may want to spend the time with your significant other or prepare for the upcoming birth.

 No matter what kind of baby shower you have (Or don’t) we hope you enjoy it.

-Owner, designer, and maker of the My Little Love Heart range of baby products.
-I have been working within the fashion industry for over 15 years and specialising in baby accessories for the last 5.
+Owner, designer, and maker of the My Little Love Heart range of baby gifts and accessories.
+I have been working in the fashion industry for over 15 years and baby accessories for the last 5.
 My love of fashion has enabled me to work and study around the world.